jeeffy/code-generator/README.md

 ## V2
-generate java code(bean/dao/mapper/service/controller/test) based on tables in database
+generate java code(bean/dao/mapper/service/controller/test) based on tables in database, primary key is required.

 1. config parameters in generator.properties
  * package[require]: basic package name
  * location[require]: generated code will be placed here
  * tables[require]: table names, split by comma, if the value is `__all__`, generate all tables
  * removable_table_prefix: remove prefix of table when generate code
- * dao-layer-implement: mybatis(default) and jpa are supported
+ * layers: support values are controller, service, dao, mapper, bean, controllerTest, serviceTest
-2. run Main, you will find generate code in location.
+2. run Generator, you will find generated code in location.